valeriupredoi/bgc-val/index.rst

 Coordinates dictionairies are tools that are built into the times series, level0 and point to point analysis toolkits.
 They are dictionairies with very specific contents that allow the analysis package to open, load and save the coordinate fields.
+A coordinate dictionairy is required for each model and for each dataset type to be analysed.

 The coordinates dictionairy includes the names of each coordinate as they are used in the netcdf file.
 The contents of the coordinates dictionairy are: